 The pond helps store excess water in times of heavy rainfall and is flourishing with aquatic plants, amphibians and bird life.
 It makes a pleasant location for spotting wildlife and enjoying views.

-Other management measures to try and encourage wildlife include the installation of stag beetle loggeries, bird boxes and hibernation places for toads called hibernacula.
+Management measures to try and encourage wildlife include the installation of stag beetle loggeries, bird boxes and hibernation places for toads called hibernacula.